COVID-19 pandemic in Kerala: Post-arrival protocols

 Separate mobile health applications had been created to register and track the expatriates who arrive at three of the airports in the first phase – Kochi, Thiruvananthapuram and Kozhikode.
-The app to be used at Thiruvananthapuram is named 'Karuthal' (precaution in English), the one designed for Kochi is Ayurraksha and the one for Kozhikode is Agamanam (arrival in Malayalam).
+The app to be used at Thiruvananthapuram is named 'Karuthal' (English: Precaution), the one designed for Kochi is 'Ayurraksha' (English: Life protection) and the one for Kozhikode is 'Agamanam' (English: Arrival).
 All the details of those who have registered on the NORKA website have been plugged into the app.
 Using QR codes, each of the travellers can be contacted and traced.

 The passengers were home quarantined for 14 days and monitored by ward-level Vigil Committees in their residences.
 Those who wanted to stay in corona care homes were shifted to such centres near airports.
 The expatriates also had to stay in government-arranged facilities for the first seven days.
 On the seventh day, PCR test for coronavirus would be conducted and those who tested negative sent home.
 Those who test positive would be sent to hospitals.
 Those who were sent home would have to remain in quarantine for one more week.
 Antibody tests would also be widely done on overseas returnees.